kenneth-tochihara/ae483-magic-wand/README.md

 # Magic Wand

 This project utilizes a Wii remote to determine the flight path of a drone.
-Although instructions for a Wii remote driver
+Although installation instructions for a Wii remote driver exist, it is not required to run the application.

 ## File Description